emmakschu/liturgical-calculations/c/README.md

 The functions currently included require a date `tm` structure, provided in the standard `time.h` library.

-The easiest way to get the current date using this library is to declare a `time_t` variable initialized to null, and pass it to a `struct tm` pointer, like so:
+The easiest way to get the current date using the standard libs is to declare a `time_t` variable initialized to null, and pass it to a `struct tm` pointer, like so: